Paxmal

-The Paxmal is a peace monument built by Karl Bickel between 1924 and 1949, in Walenstadtberg above Walenstadt, in front of the Churfirsten mountain range Switzerland.
+The Paxmal is a peace monument built by Karl Bickel between 1924 and 1949, in Walenstadtberg above Walenstadt, in front of the Churfirsten mountain range in Switzerland.

 The left wall depicts the earthly life: a human couple in its existence and development, love and procreation.
 The right wall is devoted to the spiritual life: the beings who are awakened, struggling, and which keep growing.